Introducing your CPL filter to your outdoor photography.

 – Gives more colour saturation.
 Improving the colour depth and increasing clarity.
 This gives the landscape more drama and makes it more interesting.

-– Cuts down reflections, allowing you to get the detail that the reflection was making invisible.
-Which is impossible to simulate in post production.
+– Cuts down reflections, allowing you to get the detail that the reflection was masking.
+This is impossible to simulate in post-production.

 – Reduces haze.

 – Make sure that both the filter and lens are clean.
-There is nothing worse than taking an amazing shot and realizing in post processing that there was dust in the lens or filter.
+There is nothing worse than taking an amazing shot and realizing in post processing that there was dust in the lens or a finger print on the filter.

 – Place yourself pointing at 90º from the sun.
 The CPL Filter won’t work if you are shooting directly into the sun or directly against the sun!

 – Rotate the front ring of the CPL Filter until you get the amount of polarization you are looking for.
 You can see this in the viewfinder and you can stop polarizing when the sky reaches the shade of blue you’re looking for.